United States Coast Guard Auxiliary University Programs

 The Auxiliary University Programs (AUP) is a United States Coast Guard Auxiliary-managed initiative established in 2007.
-Today the AUP has nearly 300 members in 16 units representing over 30 colleges and universities across the United States.
+Today the AUP has around 300 members in 18 units representing over 30 colleges and universities across the United States.
 The AUP prepares undergraduate and graduate students for future public service inside and outside of the Coast Guard.
 The AUP provides college students the opportunity to gain boating education, to learn about homeland security, and to gain operational leadership experience.
 The AUP has a positive track record of getting a large number of its graduates into Coast Guard Officer Candidate School, serving as the substitute for an official Coast Guard ROTC program.
-Members graduating from the AUP and choosing to enlist are automatically promotable to E-3 pay grade/rank when joining.
+Members graduating from the AUP and choosing to enlist are automatically given an advancement to E-3 when joining.

 Overview

 AUP programs on university campuses are organized as detachments of nearby Auxiliary flotillas.
 Students complete a "basic auxiliary programs" training curriculum taught by local auxiliarists and older students.
 To join the AUP a student enrolled in any accredited American college or university has to first be a member of the Coast Guard Auxiliary, and then they are eligible to apply to the AUP.
 The Academics of the AUP are determined by two categories of progression, Junior Status and Senior Status.
 All incoming students are put in Junior Status and they must complete all 100 level courses in order to advance to Senior Status in which they complete one specialized 200 level course and one specialized 300 level course in order to finish the academic portion of the AUP.
 In addition, students must earn six credits worth of qualifications in order to be eligible to be considered an AUP Graduate.

-The AUP also allows students to "Graduate with Distinction" which has additional requirements.
+The AUP also allows students to "Graduate with Distinction" which has additional requirements including holding leadership roles within the unit, a white paper on a Coast Guard issue and meeting or exceeding Coast Guard Officer Candidate School physical fitness requirements.